-- Politicians motivated by self-interest, just like firms and consumers. - Some politicians motivated by re-election, willing to sacrifice the national interest toward that goal. - Others motivated by greed. - The lesson: Economic policy is not made by benevolent leaders, and sometimes fails to resemble the ideals derived in economics textbooks.
+- Politicians: motivated by self-interest, just like firms and consumers. - Some politicians motivated by re-election, willing to sacrifice the national interest toward that goal. - -Others motivated by greed. - The lesson: - Economic policy is not made by benevolent leaders, and sometimes fails to resemble the ideals derived in economics textbooks.

-Cengage Learning.
-All Rights Reserved.
-May not be copied, scanned, or daplicated, in whole or in part, except for use as ed in a licensse distributed with a certain product or service or otherwise on a password-protected website for classroom use
+2018 Cengage Learning®.
+May not be scanned, copied or duplicated, or posted to a publicly accessible website, in whole or in part, except for use spermitted in a license distributed with a certain product or service or otherwise on a password-protected website or school-approved learning

-ACTIVE LEARNING 2 Application of the Median Voter Theorem
+Application of the Median Voter Theorem